jdcloudcom/en/documentation/Management/Monitoring/Operation-Guide/dashboard/monitoring-chart-management.md

 ### Export Data
-1. Click the “Export” Data option in the thumbnail or click the “Export” icon in the enlarged view.
+1. Click the "Export" Data option in the thumbnail or click the "Export" icon in the enlarged view.

 ![](../../../../../image/Cloud-Monitor/Introduction/Operation-Guide/dashboard/dashboard-12.png)